tmr08c/tmr08c.github.io/content/blog/pattern-matching-empty-list/index.md

 This script will use [benchee](https://github.com/bencheeorg/benchee) to compare functions with `map_size` and `==` guard clauses on four different size maps.

-After a few runs with different times, I found the ten second benchmark revealed that the options were basically eqivalent speed-wise:
+After a few runs with different times, I found the options were basically equivalent speed-wise.
+Here is a sample result from a ten second benchmark.

 ```
 Operating System: macOS